How Does the EU Cyber Resilience Act (CRA) Set Cybersecurity Requirements for Digital Products?

 The CRA recognizes that monetization status determines compliance obligations.
 For open-source software, commercial activity is determined by whether the software is monetized, not by whether developers receive funding or the software receives contributions from commercial entities.

-- The Cybersecurity Resilience Act requirements also shape how future digital trust, supply chain security, and product assurance will evolve.
+• The Cyber Resilience Act requirements also shape how future digital trust, supply chain security, and product assurance will evolve.

 Think of this not just as a compliance exercise, but as an opportunity to embed robust security practices, differentiate products, and build customer trust.